7 Best MCAT Prep Books Reviews 2020 | Top Study & Practice Guides

-The Medical College Admission Test or MCAT would be one of the first hurdles that you need to overcome if your heart is set on getting into med school.
-While it is agreed upon by many experts and former test-takers that this standardized test is a tough one, it’s perfectly possible to ace it with enough practice and prep materials.
-As an MCAT tutor, I have found that the best MCAT prep books are much better than the others in the quality of study materials to help you improve your score.
+Getting a good score on the Medical College Admission Test or MCAT is likely the first challenge that you need to overcome if your heart is set on getting into med school.
+While it is agreed upon by many experts and former test-takers that this standardized test tough, it’s perfectly possible to ace it with enough practice and prep materials.
+As an MCAT tutor, I have found that the best MCAT prep books as well as the best MCAT prep course are much better than the others in the quality of study materials to help you improve your score.
 Seriously, outside of the top 4 or 5 the others are quite mediocre.

 I put together this list because I want you to succeed as bad as you do... well, that might not be true but I definitely want you to do well and I am completely confident that you'll do well if you get at least one of these (though multiple are commended for more complete studying) based off of my own experience of prepping for the exam as well as tutoring others.

 Editor Rating & Benefits